sssssssssssnake/sssssssssssnake/README.md

 INT: FNAF COMMUNITY! ,
 FELLOW JJK PEEPS ,
-ANYONE WHO ISNT IN THE DNI LIST!!
+ANYONE WHO ISN'T IN THE DNI LIST!!

+feel free to c+h whenver i'm alone!! kisses allowed and w2i random ppl :3

 this is still a wip so BYEE!!!